GregVS/personal-website/content/Projects/Video-SLAM.md

 # Progress
 **(Jan 3, 2025)**\
-So I've made some progress.
-So far we have some slam happening and it works surprisingly well.
+SLAM is happening and it mostly works.
 I had too many issues trying to use g2o for graph optimization so I gave up and switched to Ceres.
 Ceres seems much better structured and the auto-diff support is nice.
-Next steps are to make this go brrr.
-It's not yet real-time.
-Single pose optimization is fast, but joint optimization with poses and points is pretty slow.
 Here's a pic showing the trajectory down a highway with trees on either side:

 ![[slam-progress-1.png|500]]